docsobral/MailGuardian/README.md

 You can use `mailer parse [-m] <bucketname>` to parse the .MJML file into an HTML file that can then be sent over email.

-The optional `-m` flag instructs the parser to create Adobe Marketo compatible HTML -- NOTICE: for now, the parser is only compatible with Marketo modules.
-The mktoName and id attributes must be manually filled (will be addressed in a future version).
-Editable elements (images, text) also have to be manually prepared (will be addressed in a future version).
+The optional `-m` flag instructs the parser to create Adobe Marketo compatible HTML.

 To send a sample, use `mailer mail <bucketname> <"first@recipient.com, second@recipient.com, ...">` The `-m` flag will instruct the Marketo compatible html to be sent, if it exists.